-Benchmarking of salaries Commission Lifestyle benefits √ √ √
+Benchmarking of salaries Commission Lifestyle benefits

 RETENTION INCENTIVES

-Short-term incentives √
+Short-term incentives \checkmark

-Long-term incentives √
+Long-term incentives \checkmark

-Trustco performance and

-retention incentive scheme √
+Trustco performance and retention incentive scheme \checkmark

-COMPONENTS OF REMUNERATION

-FIXED REMUNERATION

-Participation Executive directors, prescribed officers, management and employees.
-Purpose To provide competitive base salaries to attract and retain top talent.
-Reflection on an individual's responsibilities, role and experience.
-Performance conditions: Annual inflation linked adjustments based on individual performance and key performance indicators aligned with group values and strategic focus areas.
-Performance period Ongoing and reviewed on an annual basis.
-Salary Guaranteed base salary determined by role, experience, qualifications, responsibilities, skills and industry rates.
-The group has a minimum monthly salary of NAD 3 500 per month for a 40-hour work week across all employee levels in Namibia and Sout Africa which is above industry average minimum wages.
-Commission Monthly commission on sales performance for monthly sales targets.
-Lifestyle benefits Friday Afternoons Off Policy, long service appreciation bonuses, share gift, free parking, transport allowance, inhouse training and mentoring external training, recruitment gift, team building events and flexi time.
-Certain benefits are applicable to certain job levels and countries only
+INTEGRATED ANNUAL REPORT AND AUDITED FINANCIAL STATEMENTS 2023 - TRUSTCO GROUP HOLDINGS,LTD escribed officers, management and employees. base salaries to attract and retain top talent. dual's responsibilities, role and experience. adjustments based on individual performance indicators aligned with group values and on an annual basis.

+alary determined by role, experience,

+onsibilities, skills and industry rates.

+inimum monthly salary of NAD 3 500 per month for ek across all employee levels in Namibia and South ve industry average minimum wages.

+on on sales performance for monthly sales targets.
+Off Policy, long service appreciation bonuses, shares ansport allowance, inhouse training and mentoring, cruitment gift, team building events and flexi time. e applicable to certain job levels and countries only.

-VARIABLE REMUNERATION A AND REWARDS Participation Purpose Executive directors, prescribed officers, management and employees.
-Short-term incentives encourage and reward the achievement of business targets in the financial year.
-Long-term incentives retain and align interests of employees with investors.
-Performance conditions Quarterly and annual allocations based on financial performance targets.
-Performance period Ongoing and reviewed annually and on a quarterly basis.
-Short-term incentives Long-term incentives Short-term cash incentives for quarterly extraordinary sales targets Quarterly short-term cash incentives, in terms of the approved Group Performance and Retention Incentive Scheme, with measure and set board approved financial, budget and other operational targets.
-Annual increases.
-Quarterly long-term equity incentives, in terms of the approved Group Performance and Retention Incentive Scheme, with set board approved financial, budget and other operational targets.
-Long service appreciation awards at five-year intervals.
-Company equity gift to the value of NAD 50 000 for employees with one year of service purchased on behalf of the employee, subject to a five year trading restriction.
-A shares-based recruitment gift bought upfront for a new employe on appointment.
-Trustco performance and retention incentive scheme The group currently has a 50:50 based incentive and retention scheme.
-50% of this incentive is allocated in cash and paid directly to the employee and the remaining 50% is used to purchase Trustor shares for the employee.
-This incentive scheme aims to retain key skills and to motivate employees over the long-term which is essential for sustainable business.
+cribed officers, management and employees. ncourage and reward the achievement of financial year.
+Long-term incentives retain and yees with investors.

+llocations based on financial performance

+annually and on a quarterly basis.

+entives for quarterly extraordinary sales targets. cash incentives, in terms of the approved and Retention Incentive Scheme, with measured oved financial, budget and other operational equity incentives, in terms of the approved and Retention Incentive Scheme, with set board budget and other operational targets.

+iation awards at five-year intervals.

+to the value of NAD 50 000 for employees with burchased on behalf of the employee, subject to estriction.

+uitment gift bought upfront for a new employee

+has a 50:50 based incentive and retention incentive is allocated in cash and paid directly the remaining 50% is used to purchase Trustco byee.
+This incentive scheme aims to retain ivate employees over the long-term which is able business.